CodeItQuick/CodeItQuick.github.io/_posts/2023-10-28-estimating-developer-pain.md

 # Let's Estimate Our Developer Pain

 ## **1. Introduction**
 Developers are rife with stories about late projects.
-Management's unreasonable expectations combine with developers struggle to code vague requirements.
+Management’s unreasonable expectations combine with developers' struggles to code vague requirements.
 There are many common problems with estimation.
-However, what are some of the benefits?
+Yet, what are some of the benefits?
-We'll go into the rewards of the estimation process.
+We’ll go into the rewards of the estimation process.
 We are attempting to remove the divide between managers and developers.

 ## **2. The Pain's of Estimation**
 <p align="center" width="100%">